 - A 'GB' sticker or magnet on the vehicle if you do not have Euro (blue badged) number plates

 - A breathalyser

 Cover Your Back

-Most fully comprehensive car insurance policies will cover you throughout the EU (as of December 2017), but it's always worth double checking your documents or contacting your insurer first.
+Whilst not always as standard, the vast majority of fully comprehensive car insurance policies will cover you throughout the EU, but it's always worth double checking your policy or contacting your insurer first.